 The new facility will focus on innovation in railways-related digital systems.
 Purpose-designed buildings will create an inspirational and collaborative environment near other related engineering facilities.

-The School aims to position itself as a leader in the Engineering sector.
+The University of Birmingham School of Engineering aims to position itself as a leader in the sector.
 The strength and quality of its teaching and research will help to attract the world’s best academics.
 As a result, this should lead to an increase in its academic staff base from approximately 80 to 140 staff.

 Joe Belcher – Associate said,